Clean out your closets and earn some extra cash. Here's where to sell used clothes for the most coin:

 Almost all of the options listed above come with listing fees and/or commissions.
 Make sure you understand how much you're actually going to make before you agree to sell your items.

 Trying to get rid of some things to make room for a new wardrobe?
 Then, consider accepting store credit, instead of cash.
-Most of the brick-and-mortar and online stores mentioned in this article offer store credit as a payment option, and will reward you with a bigger payout, if you decide to go that route.
+Most of the brick-and-mortar and online stores mentioned in this article offer store credit as a payment option and will reward you with a bigger payout if you decide to go that route.

 Just want the closet space?
 Then, consider donating your used clothing to a local thrift store, or send them to Schoola.
 They'll mail the proceeds to a school of your choice.
-There are other common items that can garner extra cash with resale.